magic-akari/lrc-maker/README.md

 ## What is this

-This repository is a tool which help you create your lrc file.
+This repository is a tool which helps you create your lrc file.

 ## why lrc-maker